sgoodluck/distributed-image-uploader-project/README.md

 ## Status

+**16:15** Had some issues with my nginx config.
+But we now have our server scaling!
+So now it is time flesh out the actual upload endpoint.
+We will be creating a shared volume for our docker setup and storing files there.

 **15:30** Time to review my notes and start programming!
 I know I'm going to be using docker volumes to hold data and the database, so I'll start with a simple scalable framework before implementing the actual upload because docker volumes can be tricky sometimes.

 **14:05** I started working on this assignment a bit after noon.
 I have decided on the architecture and configuration for the app bearing in mind the assumptions provided.
 I also drafted up this markdown file for my own notes and to guide a reviewer.
 I feel comfortable with the design and will proceed to implement after a walk and some lunch.